canonical/pycloudlib/docs/design.rst

 Exceptions
 ==========

-All exceptions from underlying libraries are passed directly through for the end-user.
-There are a large number of exceptions to catch and possibilities, not to mention that they can change over time.
-By not catching them it informs the user that issues are found with what they are doing instead of hiding it from them.
+The custom pycloudlib exceptions are located in :py:mod:`pycloudlib.errors`.
+Specific clouds can implement custom exceptions, refer to `pycloudlib.<cloud>.errors`.

+Exceptions from underlying libraries will be wrapped in a :py:class:`pycloudlib.errors.CloudError`, some of them will be leaked directly through for the end-user.

 Logging
 =======